 Our board of directors has determined, after considering all the relevant facts and circumstances, that Messrs.
-Alder, Bass, Franklin, Klatell and Mayer, Ms. England and Dr. Zakheim are independent directors, as "independence" is defined by the listing standards of the NASDAQ Stock Market (referred to as NASDAQ) and by the Securities and Exchange Commission (referred to as the SEC).
+Alder, Franklin, Geveden, Klatell and Mayer, Ms. England and Ms. Lenard and Dr. Zakheim are independent directors, as "independence" is defined by the listing standards of the NASDAQ Stock Market (referred to as NASDAQ) and by the Securities and Exchange Commission (referred to as the SEC).
 Accordingly, a majority of the members of our board of directors are independent.
-In 2017, our board of directors determined, after considering all the relevant facts and circumstances, that sufficient time has passed since Mr. Alder's employment with the Company for him to be considered independent under NASDAQ rules.
-If elected, Mr. Geveden will also be considered an independent director as independence is defined by the listing standards of the NASDAQ and by the SEC.
-Mr. Edman is not considered to be an independent director as a result of his positions as an executive officer of our Company.
-Mr. Tang is not considered to be an independent director as a result of his former position as an executive with Meadville and certain of its subsidiaries and his indirect holding of approximately 9.4% of our shares.
+In 2017, our board of directors determined, after considering all the relevant facts and circumstances, that sufficient time had passed since Mr. Alder's employment with the Company for him to be considered independent under NASDAQ rules.
+Mr. Edman is not considered to be an independent director as a result of his position as an executive officer of our Company.
+Mr. Tang is not considered to be an independent director as a result of his former position as an executive with Meadville and certain of its subsidiaries and his indirect holding of approximately 5.8% of our shares.

 Our bylaws authorize our board of directors to appoint its members to one or more committees, each consisting of one or more directors.
 Our board of directors has established four standing committees: an audit committee, a compensation committee, a nominating and corporate governance committee, and a government security committee.
-Each of our committees, with the exception of the government security committee (of which Mr. Edman is also a member), is comprised entirely of independent directors, as "independence" is defined by the listing standards of NASDAQ and by the SEC.
+Each of our committees, with the exception of the government security committee (of which Mr. Edman is also a member), is comprised entirely of independent directors, as "independence" is defined by the listing standards of NASDAQ and by the

+SEC.
 Our board of directors holds executive sessions following all in-person board meetings at which the independent directors meet without the presence or participation of management.

 Our board of directors has adopted charters for the audit, compensation, and nominating and corporate governance committees describing the authority and responsibilities delegated to the committee by the board of directors.
 Our board of directors has also adopted corporate governance guidelines, a whistle blower policy, a code of business conduct for all employees and a supplemental code of ethics for our chief executive officer and senior financial officers.
 We post on our website, at www.ttm.com, the charters of our audit, compensation, and nominating and corporate governance committees; our corporate governance guidelines; our whistle blower policy; our code of ethics for our chief executive officer and senior financial officers, and any amendments or waivers thereto.
-These documents are also available in print to any stockholder requesting a copy in writing from our corporate secretary at 1665 Scenic Avenue, Suite 250, Costa Mesa, California
+These documents are also available in print to any stockholder requesting a copy in writing from our corporate secretary at 1665 Scenic Avenue, Suite 250, Costa Mesa, California 92626.